13 One-on-one meeting tips to boost employee engagement

 Make sure you schedule your one-on-ones at a dedicated time you know you can make regularly.
 Do your very best not to cancel, or let them cancel the meeting.
 Keeping your commitments builds trust with your team.

-⏰ Tip: Don’t be late!
+⏰ Don’t be late!
 You may be running back-to-back meetings all day long, but your team members don’t necessarily know that.
-If you have back-to-back meetings, be clear at the start of each one when your hard stop is, and stick to it.
+If you have multiple meetings, be clear at the start of each one when your hard stop is, and stick to it.
 Showing up late sends a negative message that you don’t respect their time — not the best way to set the tone for the meeting ahead.

 Get in the habit of scheduling one-on-one meetings frequently to build a better relationship with your employees.
 Scheduling one-on-ones at regular intervals with every member of your team keeps communication ongoing.
 Once a month isn’t enough to make meaningful progress.
-Instead, aim for either weekly or biweekly one-on-ones.
-This pace is especially important when people are new to a role, new to the company, or are facing challenges with performance.
+Instead, aim for either a weekly or biweekly recurring meeting.
+This pace is especially important when a direct report is new to a role, new to the company, or facing challenges with performance.

 It’s still possible to run an effective meeting in 15 minutes instead of 30 minutes.
-Your commitment to maintaining frequency will show your employees that you value your one-on-one meeting time.
+Your commitment to maintaining frequency will show your employees that you value your one-on-ones with them.

 Just as it would be for any other meeting, preparing in advance for one-on-one meetings is key to making the most of everyone’s time together.
-Review your notes from the last meeting and plan your agenda of topics ahead of time to discuss.
+Review your notes from the last meeting and plan your discussion points ahead of time.
 Keeping a consistent meeting structure with a one-on-one agenda template will save you time and help you stay focused on the issues that matter.

 Remember: You might not be the only one with an agenda.
 And this is a good thing!
-Employees might have agenda items of their own that they want to bring up in the meeting.
+Employees might have pressing issues of their own that they want to bring up in the meeting.
 Encourage this engagement and be sure to dedicate time for them to bring up their issues, challenges, and ideas.

 One-on-one meetings offer the opportunity to build rapport with your employees and connect on a personal level.
 Spark free-flowing conversation by asking them about things they’re interested in, like hobbies, what they did over the weekend, or upcoming vacation plans.
 Dedicating time in the meeting to talk about more than just work shows your team members that you care about them and their well-being and encourages open and honest dialogue.

 Stuck for some fresh conversation starters?
-Here are some different ways you can check-in and start getting to know your team members better.
+Here are some different ways to check in and get to know your team members better.

 One-on-one meetings are a conversation, and often the best way to lead a meaningful conversation is to ask questions.
-Open-ended questions are a great way to guide the conversation, exchange important information, and collaboratively find solutions.
+Open-ended questions are a great way to guide the conversation, exchange important information, and find solutions collaboratively.

 Come prepared with more one-on-one meeting questions like:

-Did you know?
-Officevibe’s one-on-one meeting software helps you plan, track, and follow up on every conversation in one place.
+Officevibe’s one-on-one meeting tool helps you plan, track, and follow up on every conversation in a single place.
 Plus, dozens of recommended talking points live in our Conversation Engine so you get to the topics that matter most, every time.

-Nothing is worse than being set up for a good conversation (*cough* tips 1-through-6 above), and then when it comes your time to talk, the other person interjects their ideas or consumes the conversation.
-Doing so is a sure-fire way to kill employee engagement.
+Nothing is worse than being set up for a good conversation (*cough* tips #1 through #6), and then when it comes your time to talk, the other person interjects their ideas or consumes the conversation.
+Doing so is a surefire way to kill employee engagement.